hoskeri/dotfiles/README.md

 `stow` of the 'system' package links to files in /etc, this can break if the /home/ is on a separate directory.

-To fix that, we now assume that `dotfiles` lives in /etc/
+To fix that, we now assume that `dotfiles` lives in /etc/.

-To migrate the config,
+To migrate config from $HOME,

 1. Unlink all packages by adding -D to stow command line in the Makefile
 2. move `.dotfiles` to `/etc/dotfiles`